Student Handbook

 Hallways Policy

-Students must have a pass at all times when in the hallway.
-Students should have the appropriate colored lanyard for the section of the building they are in to use the bathroom or get a drink of water.
-If a student is going to visit another adult in the building or an office, they should be given a written paper pass with a date and time on it.
-Students must be able to produce a valid pass when requested.
-Failure to do so will result in verbal redirection and then a referral to the Dean’s office.
+Students and staff are using Minga as our digital pass system.
+Students will also use the appropriate colored lanyard for the section of the building they are in to use the bathroom or get a drink of water.
+If a student is going to visit another adult in the building or an office, they will be given a Minga pass.
+Staff will use Minga to determine if the hallway pass is past due.
+Being out past their pass could result in verbal redirection, directed to In School Suspension or a referral to the Dean’s office.
 It is an expectation that the hallways in the academic area are quiet during class hours.
 Horseplay of any kind is not permitted.
-During unscheduled periods, students will have the first 10 minutes to declare a destination for that period and get there (Library, Cafeteria, Outside, Collaboration Space).
+During unscheduled periods, students must declare a destination for that period and get there (Library, Cafeteria, Outside, Collaboration Space).
 Food and non-water beverages are to be consumed in the cafeteria and outdoor areas only.
 A hallway is a pathway, not a destination.
 It is the expectation that all Smoky Hill facilities are treated with respect and kept clean by students.
 Any student misusing a public space may face restriction or disciplinary consequences.

 Bathroom Expectations